The Research

 US rate is double the WHO recommendation. ~500,000 unnecessary surgeries/year.

 Truly elective (patient-requested) C-sections account for under 10% of all scheduled cesareans.
 The vast majority are physician-initiated.
+NIH consensus panel concluded that any decision must be carefully individualized.

 Fewer than 1 in 10 C-sections are actually requested by the mother